AzAuth

 while (code == null || code.isEmpty()) {

-// The parent component for the dialog.
+// IMPORTANT: The parent component for the dialog.
 You should replace the code

 // below with an instance of your launcher frame/panel/etc